SJLennon/IBM-i-RPG-Free-CLP-Code/5250_Subfile/README.md

   If the cursor is in a field  with a + in the field name (ST+ here) you can press F4 to prompt the field.

+  The window has the default border, which may vary depending on which 5250 emulator you are using.
+The sample is using the iACS emulator from IBM.

 ### PMTSTATER/PMTSTATED

 RPG program and window display file to prompt for a USA state code.
 Called when F4 is used in PMTCUSTR or MTNCUSTR.
 Disply can be by either state name or 2-character code, toggled by F7.

 Strictly speaking, this is more of a demonstration program that may, or may not, have a lot of practical value in real life.

+The window has a blue border or reverse image blanks.
+This will display consistently across most 5250 emulators.

 #### CRTMSGF